Nastia Liukin: 2008

 Liukin performs on the balance beam at the 2008 U.S. National Championships.

 Liukin performing on the balance beam at the 2008 Olympics.

 Liukin's first meet of the 2008 season was the American Cup in New York City, where she defeated 2007 winner Shawn Johnson to regain her title.
 She posted the highest score of the meet, a 16.600 on the uneven bars.
 In March, Nastia competed at the Pacific Rim (formerly Pacific Alliance) Championships in San Jose, where she led the American team to a gold medal and won the all-around and balance beam titles.
 In the team competition, Liukin posted an all-time high score of 16.650 on the uneven bars, but in event finals, she fell on her Gienger release move and took a step on her dismount, earning a 15.225 and taking second place.

 At the 2008 U.S. National Championships in Boston, Liukin fell on the floor on her double front tuck on the first day of competition, but had a strong meet on her other events and placed second in the all-around behind Shawn Johnson.
 She regained her national champion title on the beam and defended her national title on the uneven bars for the fourth consecutive year, scoring 17.050 in preliminaries and 17.100 in finals.
 In June, Liukin competed in the U.S. Olympic Trials in Philadelphia, finishing second behind Johnson and earning a spot on the American team for Beijing.

-2008 Olympics
+2008 Summer Olympics

 Liukin performed in the all-around in the qualifying round of competition.
 She fell on her dismount from the uneven bars, but nevertheless qualified for the all-around final with a score of 62.325.
 Liukin also qualified to three event finals: beam, uneven bars (in spite of the fall) and floor exercise.

 In the team finals, Liukin performed on three events: beam, bars and floor exercise.
 Her uneven bars score of 16.900 was the highest mark awarded in the entire Olympic competition.
 Liukin performed second on balance beam, matching her qualifying score of 15.975.
 On floor exercise, she stepped out of bounds on her first tumbling pass, incurring a 0.1-point penalty, with a final score of 15.200.
 The American team earned the silver medal, 2.375 points behind China.